Learn what camera lenses are, how they work, and how to choose the right lens type for your photography goals.

 Quick view:

-- Built for precision focusing and close-up sharpness
+- Built for detail, texture, and precision focus

 Where to Buy Tamron Lenses